polymerchm/chordcalc/README.md

 - **Shield.py**

+- **DropDown.py**

-The new features in 5.5 are:
+The new features in 6.0 are:

+- Chord Progrssion tool implemented

 - better handling of multiple device based on their size

+- use of DropDown class for compact handing of item single item selection

 Verion 5.0: